Your Food, Simplified — movewell.

 Higher protein options when eating out

 Chipotle, Waba Grill, Flame Broiler, or any build-your-own bowl spot are great options.
-Think grilled proteins over fried, ask for sauces on the side, and don't stress about it being perfect.
+Think grilled over fried, ask for sauces on the side, and don't stress about it being perfect.

 ✈️